xyu/secure-db-connection/readme.txt

 For detailed installation instructions, please read the [standard installation procedure for WordPress plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-1. Install and activate plugin.
+1. Install and activate plugin, if the filesystem is writable the Secure DB Connection dropin will be installed for you automatically.
+If not proceed to step 2
-1. Symlink or copy the `db.php` file from the `/wp-content/plugins/secure-db-connection/lib/` directory to the `/wp-content/` directory.
+2. Symlink or copy the `db.php` file from the `/wp-content/plugins/secure-db-connection/lib/` directory to the `/wp-content/` directory.
-1. Set the relevant defines in your `wp-config.php` file.
+3. Set the relevant defines in your `wp-config.php` file.

 == Screenshots ==

 1. An at a glance item is added showing the status of the MySQL connection when this plugin is activated.
 If the connection is encrypted the SSL version and cipher used will also be shown.

 == Changelog ==

+= 1.1.0 =

+  * Fix status message for when DB connection is not SSL enabled
+  * Automatically install and remove db.php dropin on activate / deactivate
+  * Check and report status of dropin
+  * Add i18n support

 = 1.0 =